-- 1 unit of activity requires 1 unit of commodity A and 3 units of commodity B - 1 unit of activity produces 0.5 units of X and 2 unit of Y
+\Box 1 unit of activity requires 1 unit of commodity A and 3 units of commodity B \Box 1 unit of activity produces 0.5 units of X and 2 unit of Y

 N.B.
-When defining the InputActivityRatio and the OutputActivityRatio, you automatically define also the efficiency of the technology.
+When defining the InputActivityRatio and the OutputActivityRatio, you automatically also define the efficiency of the technology.
 See the example below: